ghinda/durruti/README.md

 ### State

 The state library is used for sharing Store data between client and server.

-The library itself has to be used only on the server, and exposes a single `render` method.
+In the browser, just include `state.js` and set a unique name for each Store. (eg. `new Store('store123')`).

+On the server, render the output of the `render` method in the HTML output.

 ```javascript
 var express = require('express')